yidas/codeigniter-queue-worker/README.md

 // ...
 ```

 > As above, `myjobs` library is defined by your own application which handles your job processes.
+[Example code of myjobs with Redis](https://github.com/yidas/codeigniter-queue-worker/blob/master/examples/myjobs/MyjobsWithRedis.php)

 #### 2. Build Worker